-Strategic Objective 3: Provide a whole of Council response to reconciliation and enable the voice of Aboriginal and Torres Strait islander peoples in Council decision making to support equitable and inclusive opportunities and participation in the community.
+Provide a whole of Council response to reconciliation and enable the voice of Aboriginal and Torres Strait islander peoples to inform Council decision making to support equitable and inclusive opportunities and participation in the community.

-- Convene an internal Council advisory committee and stakeholder network to support implementation of the strategy - Promote and support Aboriginal and Torres Strait Islander employment, volunteering and traineeship opportunities and ensure the organisation is culturally welcoming - Support the procurement of goods and services from Victorian Aboriginal and Torres Strait Islander businesses - Contribute and support state-wide advocacy efforts in consultation with Aboriginal and Torres Strait Islander stakeholders to address health inequities and the rights of Aboriginal and Torres Strait Islander peoples

-• Improve accessibility to Council services and activities to ensure they are inclusive and support the needs of Aboriginal and Torres Strait Islanders peoples
+- Convene an internal Council advisory committee and stakeholder network to support implementation of the Strategy - Promote and support Aboriginal and Torres Strait Islander employment, volunteering and traineeship opportunities and ensure the organisation is culturally welcoming - Support the procurement of goods and services from Victorian Aboriginal and Torres Strait Islander businesses - Contribute and support state-wide advocacy efforts in collaboration and/or consultation with Aboriginal and Torres Strait Islander stakeholders to address health inequities and the rights of Aboriginal and Torres Strait Islander peoples - Improve accessibility to Council services and activities to ensure they are inclusive and support the needs of Aboriginal and Torres Strait Islanders peoples.

-Action Number Action Link to BCP Theme and Strategy Responsibility Timeframes Resources Required 34.
-Incorporate components of Aboriginal cultural awareness in the staff wellbeing calendar, as appropriate.
-Theme 7 - Strategy 7.3 Lead: People, Culture and Development 2022-23 Operating budget 35.
-Develop a guide that will support different departments across Council to build their capacity and networks to appropriately engage with the Aboriginal and Torres Strait Islander community sector in the Inner East.
-Theme 7 - Strategy 7.4 Lead: Community Planning and Development 2022-23 Operating budget 36.
-Contribute to a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal and Torres Strait Islander children and young people are respected and valued in accordance with Council's Child Safe Policy March 2021.
-Theme 1 - Strategy 1.2 Lead: Health and Wellbeing Services 2022-23 Operating budget 37.
-Raise awareness of Council's commitment in its Procurement Policy to promote the attraction of Aboriginal and Torres Strait Islander people enterprises.
-Theme 7 - Strategy 7.2 Lead: Chief Financial Office 2022-23 Operating budget 38.
-Develop and implement an internal guide for respectful and culturally appropriate use of language and images of Traditional Owners and Aboriginal and Torres Strait Islander peoples.
-Theme 7 - Strategy 7.8 Lead: Strategic Communications Support: Community Planning and Development 2023-24 Budget bid required 39.
-Build a better understanding of Council staff identifying as Aboriginal and Torres Strait Islander to inform future employment and professional development opportunities.
-Theme 7 - Strategy 7.3 Lead : People, Culture and Development 2023-24 Operating Budget

-40. Fulfil statutory obligations in relation to cultural heritage Theme 4 - Lead: Strategic and 2022-26 Operating management under the Aboriginal Heritage Act 2006 and Aboriginal Heritage Regulations 2018 Strategy 4.3 Statutory Planning budget 41.
-In collaboration with the Aboriginal and Torres Strait Theme 7 - Lead: Community 2022-26 Operating Islander sector advocate where required on health and wellbeing issues which are important to Aboriginal and Torres Strait Islander peoples.
-Strategy 7.5 Planning and Development budget 42.
-Convene the Internal Boroondara Reconciliation Advisory Theme 7 - Lead: Community 2022-26 Operating Committee to oversee the implementation of the Boroondara Reconciliation Strategy and invite Wurundjeri Woi-wurrung Elders and staff to attend a minimum of two meetings a year.
-Strategy 7.1 Planning and Development budget 43.
-Convene the Boroondara Reconciliation Stakeholder Network with local Aboriginal and Torres Strait Islander stakeholders and Council staff to identify opportunities to collaborate, share information, increase cultural understanding, strengthen reciprocal relationships and deliver actions as part of the Boroondara Reconciliation Strategy.
-Theme 7 - Strategy 7.8 Lead : Community Planning and Development 2022-26 Operating budget 44.
-Increase the accessibility of volunteering opportunities for Aboriginal and Torres Strait Islander peoples by building the capacity of Volunteer Involving Organisations to engage Aboriginal and Torres Strait Islander volunteers and provide face-to-face and other services to support these groups to participate.
-Theme 1 - Strategy 1.2 Lead : Community Planning and Development 2022-24 Operating budget 45.
-Assist Aboriginal and Torres Strait Islander community organisations to recruit and support volunteers through the Boroondara Volunteer Resource Centre.
-Theme 1 - Strategy 1.2 Lead: Community Planning and Development 2022-26 Operating budget
+Action No. Action Link to BCP Theme and Strategy Responsibility Timeframes Resources Required 35 Incorporate components of Aboriginal cultural awareness in the staff wellbeing calendar, as appropriate.
+Theme 7 Strategy 7.3 Lead: People, Culture and Development 2022-23 Operating budget 36 Develop a guide that will support different departments across Council to build their capacity and networks to appropriately engage with the Aboriginal and Torres Strait Islander community sector in the Inner East.
+Theme 7 Strategy 7.4 Lead: Community Planning and Development 2022-23 Operating budget 37 Contribute to a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal and Torres Strait Islander children and young people are respected and valued in accordance with Council's Child Safe Policy March 2021.
+Theme 1 Strategy 1.2 Lead: Health and Wellbeing Services 2022-23 Operating budget 38 Raise awareness of Council's commitment in its Procurement Policy to promote the attraction of Aboriginal and Torres Strait Islander enterprises.
+Theme 7 Strategy 7.2 Lead: Chief Financial Office 2022-23 Operating budget 39 Develop and implement an internal guide for respectful and culturally appropriate use of language and images of Traditional Owners and Aboriginal and Torres Strait Islander peoples.
+Theme 7 Strategy 7.8 Lead: Strategic Communications Support: Community Planning and Development 2023-24 Budget bid required 40 Build a better understanding of Council staff identifying as Aboriginal and Torres Strait Islander to inform future employment and professional development opportunities.
+Theme 7 Strategy 7.3 Lead: People, Culture and Development 2023-24 Operating Budget 41 Fulfil statutory obligations in relation to cultural heritage management under the Aboriginal Heritage Act 2006 and Aboriginal Heritage Regulations 2018.
+Theme 4 Strategy 4.3 Lead: Strategic and Statutory Planning 2022-26 Operating budget 42 In collaboration and/or consultation with the Aboriginal and Torres Strait Islander sector, advocate where required on social, health and wellbeing issues which are important to Aboriginal and Torres Strait Islander peoples.
+Theme 7 Strategy 7.5 Lead: Community Planning and Development 2022-26 Operating budget 43 Convene the Internal Boroondara Reconciliation Advisory Committee to oversee the implementation of the Boroondara Reconciliation Strategy and invite Wurundjeri Woi-wurrung Elders and staff to attend a minimum of two meetings a year.
+Theme 7 Strategy 7.1 Lead: Community Planning and Development 2022-26 Operating budget 44 Convene the Boroondara Reconciliation Stakeholder Network with local Aboriginal and Torres Strait Islander stakeholders and Council staff to identify opportunities to collaborate, share information, increase cultural understanding, strengthen reciprocal relationships and deliver actions as part of the Boroondara Reconciliation Strategy.
+Theme 7 Strategy 7.8 Lead: Community Planning and Development 2022-26 Operating budget